jonstelly/AutofacEvents/README.md

 ```

 ##Publishing
-Publishing is simple and there are two options.
+There are two options for publishing.
 Option one is to call the PublishEvent() extension method off of ILifetimeScope.
 For those that would prefer not to have to add a dependency to ILifetimeScope to publish, there's also an IEventPublisher interface that has a simple Publish method.
 Personally I prefer to use the IEventPublisher because a dependency on the IEventPublisher makes it clear what your class intends to use the dependency for, while a dependency on ILifetimeScope is less clear.

 ```csharp
 public class SomeMessage